-Satan (the devil) is very real and always wages serious spiritual warfare against Christians, new and old.
+Satan (the devil) is very real and always tries his best to mess up, kill and destroy Christians -- both new and old.
 Many people give their hearts to Jesus, but unfortunately some people are either tricked by Satan or are lured back into the empty life they came from.
-Let me tell you this, though...Satan is already defeated!
+Let me tell you this, though...Satan cannot take away anything that God has given you!
 Satan makes a loud noise and only gets his way by tricking and lying to people, but he is already marked for destruction, so he's trying to drag as many people as he can with him.
 Even though we are Christians, we still struggle with our sinful nature, and Satan tries to get his foot in the door that way.
 Lives are lost and destroyed every moment by Satan's schemes, but he cannot take Jesus away from you unless you let him.

 Here are just a few things to remember that will help you keep the devil at bay and help you remain a strong Christian:

-Get a Bible and read it regularly (every day!).
+Find the right Bible and read it every day.
 The Bible is God's Word and it's very important to read and understand it!
-The Bible is one of the many ways God 'talks' to us. :-D Find a Bible that you can understand and get 'fed' spiritually from.
+The Bible is one of the many ways God 'talks' to us. :-D It's very important to find a Bible that you can easily understand.
 Some people have a hard time with certain translations (for example, for me and my autistic mind the King James Version is just too old-fashioned and it is extremely difficult for me to comprehend.
-I personally prefer more modern Bible translations like NIV [New Internation Version] or NLT [New Living Translation]).
+I personally prefer more modern Bible translations like NIV [New International Version] or NLT [New Living Translation]).
 The Bible's message is living and real, so reading it regularly, letting scriptures live and take root in your heart and using what you've learned and applying it to your everyday life is a crucial step in staying a strong Christian.
-Also, if there's something in the Bible you just don't understand, seek out other Christians and get their opinion.

-(A note to new Christians who are very new to the Bible: We have freedom in Jesus, so you don't have to follow the strict regulations found in the Old Testament [the part of the Bible *before* Jesus].
+(A note to new Christians who are very new to the Bible: Christians have freedom in Jesus, so you don't have to follow the strict regulations found in the Old Testament [the part of the Bible before Jesus].
 For example, it's not necessary for you to offer animal sacrifices for your sins, you don't have to eat unleavened bread [unless you want to], don't have to avoid pork and so-on.
 You should, however, obey the Ten Commandments, and any other law that is reinforced in the New Testament.
-If you're confused about any of this, seek out a mature Christian or trusted Christian leader for advice...it's best to get solid guidance than to be in the dark about something.)
+If you're confused about any of this, seek out a mature Christian or trusted Christian leader for advice...it's best to get solid guidance than to let Satan lie to you and confuse you.)

 Worship and interact regularly with other Christians.
 Singing spiritual songs, voicing your praise to God and learning his Word together with others in a group setting is very important.
 Joining a group of other Christians, such as a church or Christian fellowship is a great idea for all Christians, whether you're a new Christian or mature in Christ.
 Rubbing elbows with other Christians, making friends with them, having lunch or coffee with them, getting advice and having other Christians to lean on when life gets hard keeps a Christian strong.